ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 You must access data center groups to use the Network High Availability feature.
 A data center group acts as a cross-virtual data center router that provides the following.
 * Centralized networking administration
-* Configuration for multiple egress points in multiple virtual data centers
+* Configuration for multiple Egress points in multiple virtual data centers
 * East-west traffic between all networks within the group

 For more information, see [Managing organization virtual data center networks](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-B208CDD2-5D46-4841-8F3C-BED9E4F27F07.html){: external}.

 The data center groups do not require physical separation.
-However, for optimal redundancy, the recommended implementation of a data center group has the egress points in two different physical data centers, for example, **Dallas 10** and **Dallas 12**.
+However, for optimal redundancy, the recommended implementation of a data center group has the Egress points in two different physical data centers, for example, **Dallas 10** and **Dallas 12**.

 ### Procedure to create a local data center group
 {: #shared_vcd-ops-guide-network-ha-create}